-Additional information about curricular requirements for all majors can be found in the university’s Undergraduate Catalog, http://catalog.uconn.edu/.
+Additional information about curricular requirements for all majors can be found in the university’s Undergraduate Catalog, http://catalog.uconn.edu/ and here, where sample semester sequences can be found.
 The university’s academic regulations, including distribution requirements pertaining to general-education coursework, are detailed at http://catalog.uconn.edu/general-education/.
 The core music curriculum, i.e., those classes taken by all music majors, regardless of program, includes both academic and applied study.
 Coursework includes music history, harmony, ear training, and piano.
 All students receive an hour of private applied instruction per week and perform in at least one major ensemble and in smaller ensembles as required.
 They also attend weekly Convocations and meet requirements for convocation performances* (see endnote for table of core requirements).

 Music and most other fine arts majors are subject to the School of Fine Arts Six-credit Rule.
 Unless an exemption is granted by the School of Fine Arts Assistant Dean, majors must enroll in a minimum of six credits in departmental courses during each semester of full-time study.
 Information about special opportunities such as dual major or degree, study abroad, and the Honors Program can be found on the http://uconn.edu/ website, where each program of interest can be searched individually.
 Assistant Dean Eva Gorbants (firstname.lastname@example.org) can be consulted for additional information.